mahdiAkhi/tapsageDoc/README.md

 3. Evaluate results and go back to step 1 if needed
 4. Use your fine-tuned model

-For more ifnormation visit [this link](https://platform.openai.com/docs/api-reference/fine-tuning).
+For more information visit [this link](https://platform.openai.com/docs/api-reference/fine-tuning).